kilahm/hhvm-autoload/README.md

       'prefix/',
     );

+It supports classes, functions, and constants, whereas `__autoload`/`spl_autoload_register` only support classes.
+You might also find it performs better.

 This is an HHVM extension that provides an easy way to generate this map.

 How do I use it?